 652 is a continuation of Professional Practice I with emphasis on more advanced product selection.
 In addition, drug and non-drug products include, but are not limited to: advanced intravenous therapy, pre-packing and unit dose, chemotherapy, total parenteral nutrition.
 Emphasis is on patient education, counseling, practitioner consultations, as well as product incompatibilities, preparation, law, and critical thinking.

-This is a two-hour course designed for PharmD students scheduled to graduate in 2016 or later.
+This is a two-hour course designed for PharmD students in the third professional year.
 It introduces the concepts and tools required to understand the use of informatics in pharmacy practice.
 The field of health informatics includes the development, deployment, and use of hardware and software technologies to enhance patient care including improvements in efficiency and safety.
 Key items that will be discussed include software such as electronic medical records, computerized provider order entry/e-prescribing, and clinical decision support tools as well as hardware solutions such as robotic dispensing/picking, bar code medication administration, and automated dispensing cabinets.

 Pharmacy is a profession that has undergone several dramatic changes over recent years.
 Standards of practice, changing health care systems and regulations along with changes in reimbursement have made health care challenging.
 Providing health care in this environment can pose many ethical situations and choices.
 Students need to know the legal and ethical ramifications of decisions they make to understand proper patient health care.

-The student will gain insight into the concept, methodologies, and application of the science of pharmacoeconomics and its importance to pharmacy practice.
-The goal is to explore how pharmacoeconomics impacts pharmacy, regardless of what type of healthcare setting the pharmacist practices in.
+The student will gain insight into the concept, methodologies, and application of the science of pharmacoepidemiology and pharmacoeconomics and its importance to pharmacy practice.
+The goal is to explore how pharmacoepidemiology and pharmacoeconomics impacts pharmacy, regardless of what type of healthcare setting the pharmacist practices in.